-International Students in any program are not required to register summer term as it is an optional term.
+International Students in any program are not required to register for the summer session as it is an optional term.
+Non-registration during the summer term will not violate a student's visa requirements.
+For more information, review the International Students section of this handbook.